kennerhartman/minecraftserver-backup-script/README.md

 You should be on the following screen: "(3) Scopes"

-- To add your use your app, click "Add Users", enter your email, and click "Add"
+- To add use your app, click "Add Users", enter your email, and click "Add"
 - "Save and Continue"

 You will be on a screen that will summarize your app registration.
 Once done, scroll down and click "Back to Dashboard".